philonor/mailmason-wiki/Getting-Started.md

 ## Configuration

 There are two primary configuration files for MailMason: `secrets.json` and `config.json`.
-By default these files are ignored using `.gitignore`.
+By default, these files are ignored using `.gitignore`.
 Examples of these files are included at `example_secrets.json` and `example_config.json`.
 You can copy these files and rename them to create your own.
 The specific secrets and configurable values are documented within these files.

-If your project is shared among team members, you may want to to update your `.gitignore` to recognize `config.json` so that each member of your team isn't forced to recreate it.
+If your project is shared among team members, you may want to update your `.gitignore` to recognize `config.json` so that each member of your team isn't forced to recreate it.

 ### Create secrets.json (Optional)